Yxiang-828/Helper_Tools/image_upscaler/README.md

-# Media Resolution Enhancer
+# Image Upscaler

-Enhances the resolution of images and videos using AI-powered super resolution and advanced computer vision algorithms.
-Supports multiple formats including PNG, JPG, MP4, MOV, and more.
+Enhances the resolution of images using AI-powered super resolution and advanced computer vision algorithms.

 ## Features